filecoin-project/filecoin-docs/docs/get-started/lotus/chain.md

 lotus daemon --import-chain <filename>
 ```

-If you do not want the daemon to start once the snapshot has finished add the `--halt-after-import` flag to the command:
+If you do not want the daemon to start once the snapshot has finished, add the `--halt-after-import` flag to the command:

 ```bash
 lotus daemon --import-snapshot --halt-after-import <filename>